cappuMUC/tiny_weather_station/README.md

 # tiny_weather_station

 collect temperature data and display it with a wordpress widget

-# WW Temperature REST API
+# Temperature Database  REST API

 ## GET